VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/intro.md

 I think we, as individuals and as business, need to invest more in our work spaces, probably well beyond what most people would even consider.
 I'm not talking about adding a third monitor or giving everyone an artistic environment.
 I'm talking about setting up a work environment that's conducive to productivity as instead of merely being the medium on which it takes place, the work environment should actively contribute to finding, accessing, retrieving/storing, consuming, and creating. - where data can be anything: art, documentation, code, whatever.

-**Please, throw your preconceptions about what this means right now.**
+**Please, throw out your preconceptions about what this means right now.**

 I absolutely do not think this means that we should all strap VR headsets to our faces, no matter how much money Facebook (or Meta, whatever.) throws at that future.
 I also don't think it means sticking to the normal keyboard and mouse for as much as we do now either.
 Maybe something like [Dynamicland]( https://dynamicland.org) is the future, but I'm also not about to bet on any particular technology.
 So, what is this then?